python/devguide/committing.rst

 Working with Mercurial_
 -----------------------

-As a committer, the ability to push changes to the official Python repositories means you have to be more careful with your workflow:
+As a core developer, the ability to push changes to the official Python repositories means you have to be more careful with your workflow:

 * You should not push new named branches to the main repository.
 You can